Lokfid/grim-trident/README.md

 # GrimAC disabler

-allows user to disabler GrimAC movement checks using riptide 3 trident
+allows user to disable GrimAC movement checks using riptide 3 trident

 (this repo contains files for 1.20.4)